roman-milk/roman-milk.github.io/surrounded.md

+===

- ****** Surrounded Ch.
-02 ****** byTheTalkMan© "Thanks, Matty." she said, reaching over and squeezing my arm.
+"Thanks, Matty." she said, reaching over and squeezing my arm.
 "It's so nice to talk to you like this.
 I usually only talk to Amanda about stuff like this.
 It's good to know I don't always need to have her around for us to be close." she said.
 I thought that comment was a bit strange, but I didn't get the chance to dwell on it.

  "It's been a long week.
 I'm beat.
 I can tell you're pretty tense too."
 She paused, then her head shot up as an idea hit her, "Hey, I have an idea!
 Let's get your hot tub going and just relax." she suggested, clapping her hands together at her good idea, causing her breasts to jiggle.